Please verify your email address to receive email notifications.

 Thanks

-Experienced in working with young people and adults on issues stemming from grief, loss, and life transitions.
+Experienced in working with issues stemming from grief, loss, and life transitions.
 View Profile

 Thank you for sharing and I am so sorry to hear that you are going through this.
 I wonder if you relate to the feeling of being "numb"?
 If so, sometimes we "shut down" as a protective mechanism.